How to get feedback from your team

 If you simply ask, "What could I do better?", your interlocutor will have to decide whether you really are open to criticism.

-Conversely, if you ask questions such , "What is one thing I could do better?", your interlocutor will only have to think about the suggestion, not about whether to make a suggestion at all.
+Conversely, if you ask questions such as, "What is one thing I could do better?", your interlocutor will only have to think about the suggestion, not about whether to make a suggestion at all.

 3. Don't be defensive and make them feel listened to

-Obviouly, if you react defensively to feedback, people will stop giving it to you.
+Obviously, if you react defensively to feedback, people will stop giving it to you.

-The key is to always take your interlocutor seriously.
+The key is always to take your interlocutor seriously.
 Never question how a behavior of yours made them feel.
 Instead, acknowledge how you made them feel, and then explain transparently what will happen in the future.

 Summary